reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 20. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
 21. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
 22. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 12 upvotes, $0
-23. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
+23. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
-24. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
+24. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
-25. [stamp2-azure-ext.newrelic.com is vulnerable to MS12-020](https://hackerone.com/reports/384882) to New Relic - 11 upvotes, $0
+25. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
-26. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 11 upvotes, $0
+26. [stamp2-azure-ext.newrelic.com is vulnerable to MS12-020](https://hackerone.com/reports/384882) to New Relic - 11 upvotes, $0
 27. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 9 upvotes, $0
 28. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 9 upvotes, $0
 29. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 9 upvotes, $0